meichen91/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: PhD at Cambridge | Co-founder of Tinylogics
+subtitle: PhD at Cambridge University | Co-founder of Tinylogics
 ---

 My name is Meichen.
-Welcome to my blog!
+Welcome to my tech blog!
 I was trained as a Chemical Engineer.
 Had the chance to played with MRI machines during my PhD.
-Been through ups and downs, but luckily made it through, with the help from so many!
+Been through ups and downs, but luckily (about to) made it, with the help from so many!

-Although I only came across the subject towards the end of my PhD, I have found something I really want to look into.
+Although I only came across the subject, *data driven dynamics*, towards the end of my PhD, I have found it something I really want to look into.
 To share something about this subject is why I started this blog.

-I love cooking, play some violin and read a bit.
+I love cooking, workout, play some violin, and read a bit.

 ## Links
-Will put link to my papers here soon!

 Some answeres from me on <a href="https://www.quora.com/profile/Meichen-Lu" target="_blank">Quora</a>